pupudu/my-sql/README.md

 Let's elaborate this with a trivial example.

-Suppose you have have an optional variable `count`, based on it's value you want to do the following.
+Suppose you have have an optional variable `count` and based on its value, you want to do the following.

-* CASE 1: If count < 10 then Do not modify query
+* CASE 1: If count < 10 then Do not modify the query
 * CASE 1: If count > 10 then you want to add an additional where condition to the query
 * CASE 2: If count > 100 then you want to add an additional where condition and limit the results